Author: Margot Hunt

 Yet it’s not all doom and gloom.
 We, as readers, really want to buy into this shady story, even if some of the execution lacks the panache of the perfect crime.
 And so we wince with some of Natalie’s decisions but dig in for the ride anyway.
 And we enjoy ourselves.
 Sadly, it’s not the perfect crime sort of novel, the epic of revenge, but it’s got some darn gripping sections and the ingenuity of uniqueness on its side.
 The fact that none of the characters (other than, of course the son) are likable even adds to it somehow.
 We don’t have to sympathize with Natalie and her husband, which gives us free range to enjoy the comeuppance of all the different villains who populate this tale – from the shattering of the Clarks very flawed marriage, to the murder of a pedophile, to the slow dissolution of Will, to the survival actions and reactions taken later.

 All of this guilty reading, however, ends on a low note.
-We get the deux ex machina that, actually, we kind of wanted (thanks to the nature of the murdered) but it’s unsatisfying, a little archetypical.
+We get the deux ex machina that, actually, we kind of wanted (thanks to the nature of the murdered) but it’s unsatisfying, a little archetypal.
 Follow that with the happily ever after family vision that is soon spoiled by the interior thoughts and schemes of Will and Natalie (who have learned nothing) and you have an ending that is meant to be surprising but is more blemished than anything.

-Still, I liked it so much for both the fast reading and the gratuitous audience serving, that I found it not only worth reading but passing onwards.
+Still, I liked it so much for both the fast reading and the gratuitous audience serving, that I found it not only worth reading but passing onward.
 Yes, it’s the traditional thriller beach read, but for all that it’s still fun, still inheritably thrilling in its justifiable darkness.
 I just liked it, enjoyed it, got into the flow of the chapters, the transitioning narration, the short tense moments of paranoia interspersed with rage.
 It’s not brilliant, but it certainly isn’t half bad either.
 Hunt is an author who is on my radar now, even if For Better and Worse lacked its promised perfection.
 Maybe the next book will have both the promise and the full style to deliver in equal measure.

 – Frances Carden